Skip to main content

 }

-Default limit is set to 25 but values up to 100 are permitted.
+The default limit is set to 25, but values up to 100 are permitted.
 Due to permissions and access level control, the response list might in some cases return less objects than specified by the limit parameter.
 This is normal behaviour and should be expected.

 The result list is in descending order by default (newest item first) but it can be reversed by supplying order=asc instead.